 - Institute of Chartered Accountants of Scotland (ICAS)

 One of the most difficult parts of becoming a chartered accountant is securing a training contract with an employer approved by one of the institutes.
-Many firms will ask for a minimum of 260 UCAS points, although 300+ are frequently required, as well as a good degree and evidence of mathematical knowledge and ability.
-Numeracy skills are often tested as part of the selection process.
+You will need good mathematical knowledge and ability, as your numeracy skills will be tested as part of the selection process.

-Competition to enter the profession is tough and the selection process is rigorous.
-It is best to start applying in the autumn term of your final year to ensure access to the biggest range of opportunities, as some employers have application deadlines at the end of October (although there will be vacancies available later in the year).
+Competition is tough and the selection process is rigorous.
+It's best to start applying in the autumn term of your final year at university to ensure yourself access to the biggest range of opportunities.
+Look out for the larger firms doing presentations on campus at recruitment fairs.

 You will need to show: